NititOrz/search_problem/README.md

-# search_problem

-Finding Paths
+Search Problem

+This is a project from online AI course on www.edx.org

+Note:

+	It can run on your terminal with following command.

+	If Pacman moves too slowly for you, try the option --frameTime 0 after any command.

+	For searching algorithm testing:
+	The Pacman board will show an overlay of the states explored, and the order in which they were explored (brighter red means earlier exploration).

+	You can find code of search algorithm in search.py and conner problem solver "searchAgent" in searchAgents.py

 _______________________________

-It can run on your terminal with command in following.

 ** DFS Finding Paths **